As Trump Takes A Victory Lap, House Intel Committee Wants To Talk To Robert Mueller

 The House Intelligence Committee may ask Special Counsel Robert Mueller to testify before them about the contents of his report summarizing the investigation into Russian meddling in the 2016 election, The Daily Beast reports.
 According to Representative Raja Krishnamoorthi, who sits on the committee, the group would like to speak with Mueller to gain additional context beyond the summary shared over the weekend by Attorney General William Barr.

-Per special counsel protocol, Bar alone received the final report and where it goes from there, whether to Congress, the public, or nowhere at all, is up to him.
-Barr’s summary as submitted indicates that there was no evidence found of collusion between Russia and President Donald Trump or his campaign.
+Per special counsel protocol, Barr alone received the final report and where it goes from there, whether to Congress, the public, or nowhere at all, is up to him.
+Barr’s summary, as submitted, indicates that there was no evidence found of collusion between Russia and President Donald Trump or his campaign.
 It also indicates that Barr and Deputy Attorney General Rod Rosenstein found Mueller’s evidence in terms of the possibility of obstruction of justice to be uncompelling.
-Bar did share an excerpt of Mueller’s statement that made it clear that while no proof was found on the issue of obstruction, the report did not exonerate the president on this issue either.
+Barr did share an excerpt of Mueller’s statement that made it clear that while no proof was found on the issue of obstruction, the report did not exonerate the president on this issue either.

 “We hope Mueller would testify before us about the letter [from Barr] and the findings of the investigation,” Krishnamoorthi said.
 “The American people deserve to see it especially when Attorney General Barr quotes Mueller saying that the office cannot exonerate president when it comes to obstruction of justice.”